My Dream Garden

 Your Uncle Morty dreams every day of the garden he will create when this assignment is done, and he is allowed to return to the Netherworlds.
-Let’s imagine it together.
+Let’s imagine it together, shall we?

 He dreams of a gate and arbor made of the fossilized thorn branches of Sleeping Beauty’s castle twisted into an intricate arch.
 It shimmers at moonrise with white roses and moonflowers twining up its sides.
 We have wandered down an alley of pale flowered cherries to bring us to this point, glowing white hydrangeas nestling at the foot of each tree .
 We walk down the path, paved with shed dragon scales and directly into the moon garden, which is planted in a corner as we walk through the arch.
 More white roses and clematis climb the walls, and pearl bushes soften the hard-black stone that encircles the whole garden.
 White lilies reach up through deep purple day lilies, innocence and passion, while night luminaries flit and glow between them.
 (These are small lights, powered by moonlight, that lift themselves and move like moths amongst the flowers in the night.
 They can be purchased at all fine gardening stores in the Deep Lands).

 We can return to the moon garden, but let us continue down the dragon path...look!
 Here’s another path that turns to the right.
 It’s paved with pale gray granite, like the surface of a tombstone.
 Here is a bench on one side of the path, on the other is a statue of a sad man with a mustache and tousled hair, a raven on one shoulder.
 Tender white narcissus springs up around his feet, its sweet earthy smell recalling all that was and might have been.
 In the soft daylight of this enchanted country, we can see healing plants too, gathering around him, those that grew in his brain and bloomed in his poems, pansies and rosemary.